Supply Shock

 Duration also matters.
 Some disruptions are bottlenecks: acute but repairable mismatches that ease once congestion clears, routes reopen, or inventories rebuild.
 Others are structural shortages, where the economy lacks the labor base, energy supply, infrastructure, capital stock, or institutional setting needed to restore prior supply conditions quickly.
 Time alone does not solve those cases because the missing capacity is not merely delayed; it has become insufficient in baseline terms.

-Monetary transmission mechanisms belong on a different axis.
-They describe how policy moves through credit, borrowing costs, asset prices, and financing conditions.
-A supply shock is not itself that machinery.
-Instead, it changes the environment in which transmission operates by making inflation less responsive to demand restraint alone and by forcing policy to work around a real-side constraint it cannot directly remove.
+A supply shock is also separate from the monetary transmission mechanism.
+That mechanism describes how policy moves through borrowing costs, credit conditions, asset prices, exchange rates, and financing behavior.
+A supply shock changes the environment in which policy operates by making inflation less responsive to demand restraint alone and by creating a trade-off between stabilizing prices and limiting damage to real activity.

-Why Supply Shocks Matter for Markets
+Why Supply Shocks Matter

 FAQ

-Can a supply shock be disinflationary?
+Can a supply shock be positive rather than negative?

-Is every energy-price spike a supply shock?
+Is every supply-chain disruption a supply shock?

 Why do supply shocks often create stagflation risk?

-Can policymakers fully offset a supply shock?
+Can monetary policy fully solve a supply shock?